 Phluxor has two contexts,

-Phluxor\ActorSystem\ActorContext
+Phluxor\ActorSystem\ActorContext and Phluxor\ActorSystem\RootContext.

-In addition, ActorContext
+In addition, ActorContext implements additional features.

-have a spawn
+Phluxor\ActorSystem\ActorContext and Phluxor\ActorSystem\RootContext have a spawn method.

-object is a configuration object for creating actors.
+The Props object is a configuration object for creating actors.

 <?php